Gregorij Rožman: Relations with Germans

 Rožman support of the Nazis and his antisemitism is evident in a pastoral letter published on 30 November 1943, in which Rožman wrote "only by this courageous fighting and industrious work for God, for the people and the Fatherland will we, under the leadership of Germany, assure our existence and better future in the fight against the Jewish conspiracy."

-Rožman held a silent mass prior to the Home Guard swearing a collective oath of allegiance to the German forces at Ljubljana's central stadium on 20 April 1944.
-According to some witnesses, he chose to observe events from the background despite the offer of place on the main stand, and left quickly afterwards.
-He declined to hold the mass at the second swearing in on 30 January 1945, but was present at the subsequent Home Guard parade in front of the Ursuline Church.
+On 20 April 1944, Hitler's birthday, Rožman held a silent mass for the Home Guard, prior to their swearing a collective oath of allegiance to fight alongside the SS and German police under the leadership of the Führer Adolf, Hitler, against the Partisans and their Allies (the Allies had recognized the Partisans as an allied army in 1943).
+According to some witnesses, he chose to observe events from the background despite the offer of place on the main stand and left quickly afterwards.
+He declined to hold the mass at the second oath of allegiance to German forces on 30 January 1945 (the anniversary of the Nazi's coming to power), but Rožman appeared on the main stand, next to SS-General Erwin Rösener, while reviewing the Home Guard troops in front of the Ursuline Church.
 This decision led to speculation about his motives.
-In his Christmas message to the Home Guard at the end of 1944, Rožman wrote: "You are defending your nation against wolves and jackals ... who are poisoning souls with the foreign mentality of atheistic communism".
+In his Christmas message to the SS-commanded Home Guard at the end of 1944, Rožman wrote: "You are defending your nation against wolves and jackals ... who are poisoning souls with the foreign mentality of atheistic communism".
+In a January 1944 Rožman wrote the commander of the Home Guard to emphasize the importance of Slovene Catholic chaplains in installing combativeness and ideological enthusiasm among the troops.